 This flawed thinking is where today, this now-defunct binary does the region a most egregious disservice.
 In having drawn a distinct binary characterised by oversimplistic qualities, it fails to adequately tell the story of the many ‘traditional’ producers who were neither static nor inexorable.

 Bartolo Mascarello was among the most vocal of the revolution’s opponents.
 A staunch defender of tradition, it would be simple to assume his opposition represented an absolute objection to change.
 This is of course false.
 Bartolo did not object to change per se, he objected to Barolo lacking typicity, an understandable concern in the early 90s.
 Alan Manley, the proprietor of Margherita Otto and employee of Maria Teresa Mascarello, explained to me that although there have been no stylistic changes in almost 102 years at Bartolo Mascarello, the estate has been far from static.
 In crafting Barolo, both Bartolo and now Maria Teresa embraced new ways of working and while still committed to her family’s methods and traditions, some believe Maria Teresa has herself elevated the estate.
 From changing out old barrels to purchasing a new destemmer, she is testimony that even when upholding tradition producers can be innovative and progressive.
 There were many other traditional-yet-innovative producers, Bruno Giacosa, crediting Luigi Veronelli amongst others for helping influence change, bottled single-vineyard wines introduced temperature control and embraced French oak, albeit botti, not barrique.

-It is due to this collective dynamism across the spectrum that today the region produces better wines than ever before.
+It is because of this collective dynamism that today the region produces better wines than ever before.
 In the space of little more than a decade, the Langhe winemaker went from being considered unintelligent and poor to being wealthy, respected and worldly winemakers.
 ‘The revolution contributed to this change, it restored the dignity of the profession and this is definitely something we should all be proud of’ Silvia concludes.